 "I'm not out to sell millions of bottles," Brosius tells weekends on All Things Considered guest host Jacki Lyden.
 "My work is really about things that really do smell wonderful, but don't have a lot of the properties that commercial perfumes do."

-Brosius has been creating perfumes independently since 1992, when he made his first scent for himself.
-It got lots of compliments like, "Why do you smell so good?" but it took 135 variations to get it just right.
+Brosius has created perfumes independently since 1992, when he made his first scent for himself.
+It got many compliments like, "Why do you smell so good?" but it took 135 variations to get it just right.
 Now he sells "a much more refined, sophisticated version" of that scent, called CB93 — after himself, of course.

 "It was my interpretation of what the very first, original eau de cologne was designed to do," he says.
 "Something that smelled very fresh, very clean, but was good for the skin and very calming and relaxing at the same time."

 Brosius' current collection of perfumes is diverse and eclectic.
 "Memory of Kindness" smells of tomato vines and was inspired by a childhood memory.
 The celebrity-inspired "2nd (Alan) Cumming" is, like all Brosius' scents, unisex.
 "I let people choose what they want," he says.

 A perfume that smells like roast beef gets some of the most comments.
 "Food scents are incredibly tough," Brosius says.
 "When it was finished, I thought, 'Oh my God, this is exactly what I had in mind.
 But who in their right mind wants to smell this way?'"

 Very few people, as it turns out.
 Only three so far.
 "I'm the first to admit that it is not a scent for everybody," he says.